HyperDbg/HyperDbg/hyperdbg/linux/PORTING_STATUS.md

 All Windows-guarded (`#ifdef HYPERDBG_ENV_WINDOWS` / `#if _WIN32`), so the Linux .ko is unaffected (PlatformDpc.o re-verified `CC` clean).
 Behavior-preserving.
 Confirmed against the CI log: hyperlog/hyperperf/hypertrace/kdserial link; hyperevade pch fix awaits a re-run.

+**Follow-up (same day) — hyperhv link:** with the C4013s cleared, hyperhv then failed at link with LNK2019 `PlatformTimeQueryPerformanceCounter` (called by `Vmx.c` `VmxCompatibleMicroSleep`).
+That wrapper lives in `PlatformTime.c`, which `hyperhv.vcxproj` did not compile (only hyperlog/hyperkd did).
+Added `PlatformTime.c`/`.h` to `hyperhv.vcxproj`(+filters).
+Checked hyperhv references no other Platform* wrapper whose TU is missing (PlatformIo/Spinlock/Str unused), and the linker reported exactly 1 unresolved, so this closes it.
+Linux unaffected (PlatformTime.o already active in the Kbuild).